CustomControlContext class

 CreateTimer

 Returns a new CustomControlTimer bound to this control’s lifetime.
-The timer is Disabled on creation; the caller sets Interval, subscribes to the timer’s OnTimer event, and sets Enabled to True to start it.
+The timer is disabled on creation; the caller sets Interval, subscribes to the timer’s OnTimer event, and sets Enabled to True to start it.

 Syntax: object.CreateTimer ( ) As stdole.IUnknown